turingschool/backend-curriculum-site/module2/lessons/class_vs_instance_methods.md

 * What is a class method?
 * What is an instance method?
 * What is self in each context?
+* What does an instance of a model represent in our DB?
+* What does the class of a model represent in our DB?

-## SetList Activity
+## SetList Activity 1

+For each method you create, answer the following questions:
+* What is self when you pry into the method?
+* Can you call your ActiveRecord helper?
+* Can you call a model directly inside this method?
+* Which ActiveRecord methods can you call in the current context of self?

 In your SetList app:

-* Create a method that returns an artist name given a song
+* Create a test for a corresponding method that returns an artist name given a song
-* Create a method to retrieve a random song
+* Create a test for a corresponding method to retrieve a random song
+* Create a test for a corresponding method that returns an artist's song given a song id and an artist
+* Create a test for a corresponding method that will find all song ids

+## SetList Activity 2

+For each method you create, answer the following questions:
+* What is self when you pry into the method?
+* Can you call your ActiveRecord helper?
+* Can you call a model directly inside this method?
+* Which ActiveRecord methods can you call in the current context of self?

+In your SetList app:
-* Create a method to retrieve a random song given an artist
+* Create a test for a corresponding method to retrieve a random song given an artist
-* Create a method that orders an artist's songs by name
+* Create a test for a corresponding method that orders an artist's songs by name
+* Create a test for a corresponding method that will return all song ids given an artist
+* Create a test for a corresponding method that will find all artist names given a collection of song ids

+## SetList Activity 3

+For each method you create, answer the following questions:
+* What is self when you pry into the method?
+* Can you call your ActiveRecord helper?
+* Can you call a model directly inside this method?
+* Which ActiveRecord methods can you call in the current context of self?

+In your SetList app:
-* Create a method that finds an artist's longest song
+* Create a test for a corresponding method that finds an artist's longest song
-* Create a method that finds the song with the most plays
+* Create a test for a corresponding method that finds the song with the most plays

-**Extensions**

-## Discussion Questions pt.
-2
+* Create a test for a corresponding method that order artists by the time they were created at OR the time they were updated at (add a migration for these columns if you need to)
+* Create a test for for a corresponding method that orders an artist's songs by play_count and returns the top 5

 ## Checks for Understanding

-* What is a database?
-How does a database relate to web applications?
-What is Postgresql?
-* What is the database schema?
-* What is an ORM?
-What is ActiveRecord?
-How do they relate to the database?
+* How do you know whether a task requires a class or an instance method?
+* What are some common error messages we might see if we confuse a class method with an instance method and vice versa?
+* How can we list the methods available for self in pry?
-* What is a model in a Rails application?
+* What does an instance of a model represent in our DB?
-* Assuming you have a `Song` model, what ActiveRecord methods would you use to do the following?
-    * Retrieve a Song from the DB with a specific ID
-    * Retrieve all Songs from the DB
-    * Store a new Song in the database
-    * Change the attributes of an existing Song in the DB
+* What does the class of a model represent in our DB?
-    * Delete a particular Song from the DB